 Large, irregular particles of inertodetrinite and fragments of semifusinite and fusinite.
 (Medium rank C bituminous coal, Matla Colliery, Witbank Coalfield, South Africa)

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 PLATE 25: MACERAL GROUP: INERTINITE; Maceral: Inertodetrinite (2)

 Silicate minerals (clays and quartz) and liptinite are often included in inertodetrinite-rich particles due to the re-depositional nature of the material.
 In some instances evidence of the bedding plane is indicated by the orientation of the redeposited material.
 The term micrinite is given to particles less than 2 microns in size (Plate 25).